Additional Information about Reference Rates Administered by the New York Fed

 Also published alongside the volume-weighted median rate are the 1st, 25th, 75th, and 99th volume-weighted percentile rates and the transaction volume underlying the rate.
 The volume-weighted percentiles are calculated using the same volume-weighted methodology described above.
 Transaction volume is calculated as the sum of overnight transaction volume used to calculate each reference rate, rounded to the nearest $1 billion.
 These additional summary statistics reflect the inputs included in the rate calculation and will only be revised on the day of initial publication if amendments to the data result in a same-day revision to any of the three rates.

 For each rate, the New York Fed excludes trades between affiliated entities, when relevant and when the data to make such exclusions are available.
 Similarly, the New York Fed excludes trades negotiated for forward settlement.
 To the extent possible, “open” trades, for which pricing resets daily (making such transactions economically similar to overnight transactions), are included in the calculation of the rates.
-As noted above, DVP repo transactions with rates below the 25th volume-weighted percentile rate are removed from the distribution of DVP repo data each day.
+As noted above, 20 percent of the lowest-rate transaction volume from the DVP segment is removed each day.

 For further information regarding the development of the three Treasury repo reference rates, please see the following: